DragomirTachev/Bubbles-Game/README.md

 After that is done just open the index.html file and the "game" starts.
 When clicking on a blank section of the screen a circle will appear in a random position with a random color and opacity.
-When you click on an already created circles - it will disappear.
+When you click on an already created circle - it will disappear.
-After managing to reach 150 visible circles on the scree - the page will clear itself and create the first new circle.
+After managing to reach 150 visible circles on the screen - the page will clear itself and create the first new circle.